Mission History in Bolivia

 Retberg was part of the former Latin American Traveling Theological Educators (LATTE).
 Members of the five-man LATTE team traveled to Mexico, the Dominican Republic, Brazil, and Colombia to train men to be pastors and to instruct church leaders.

-Unfortunately, after a years time, in April of 2012, missionary Strackbein had to separate in fellowship from the Bolivian church when it became quite apparent that they had no intention of correcting some of their doctrinal errors.
+Unfortunately, in April of 2012, Missionary Strackbein had to separate in fellowship from the Bolivian church when it became quite apparent that they had no intention of correcting some of their doctrinal errors.
 Four faithful leaders of the Bolivian church, including the pastor of the Redeemer congregation, also decided to separate in fellowship from the FIEL.
 Thanks to the Lord, a new small confessional Lutheran congregation of about 15 members was formed.
 The name of the new Lutheran church is ICELC (Christian Confessional Evangelical Lutheran Church).
 Right from the start, this new Lutheran church is in full confessional agreement with all the doctrines of the Bible and with the Lutheran Confessions.
-It enjoys a blessed fellowship with WELS and with missionary Strackbein who continues to live in Bolivia with his wife, Kathy.
+It enjoys a blessed fellowship with WELS and actively collaborates with the WELS Latin America mission team on the work of Academia Cristo.

 So we rejoice that the mission work in Bolivia continues.
 It is an example of how local congregations and foreign missionaries can work together.
 By doing so, the gospel crosses new borders and touches more souls.